Ivan-Martynov/git-demo/Commands.md

 git revert commit-hash
 Creates a new commit with reversed/undid changes.
 As a new commit, it will require a commit message.

+## Fetch & Pull

+### Using fetch

+git fetch remote-name branch-name
+Fetches from a specified repository and branch (if not given, uses the default branch - typically named 'origin') updating remote tracking branches - it does not override current workspace files.

+### Using pull

+git pull remote-name branch-name
+Retrieve changes from a remote repository.
+Updates the HEAD branch with the retrieved data.
+Updates local files.